lidar532/JSON2C/README.md

 [JASONata](https://try.jsonata.org/) or
 [JSON Editor Online](https://jsoneditoronline.org/) or other JSON tool to build, verify, and test your JSON string.
-Simply use "C" formatting specifiers in the place of the JSON values, and JSON2C will generate the "C" formatting string for you.
+Simply use "C/C++" formatting specifiers in the place of the JSON values, and JSON2C will generate the "C/C++" formatting string for you.

 Note that you can enter a "C" comment by using the "comment_" JSON key and placing your comment text as the value string.
-You can name your "C" format variable with the JSON key "format_name_" with the desired "C" name in the value string.
+You can name your "C/C++" format variable with the JSON key "format_name_" with the desired "C" name in the value string.
 See examples below.
 I enclosed my JSON in triple quotes ''' but it should work ok with single quotes as well.